Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/alignment-and-description.md

 Lawful neutral is the best alignment you can be because it means you are reliable and honorable without being a zealot.

+### Neutral, "Undecided"
-**Neutral, "Undecided":** A neutral character does what seems to be a good idea.
+A neutral character does what seems to be a good idea.
 She doesn't feel strongly one way or the other when it comes to good vs. evil or law vs. chaos.
 Most neutral characters exhibit a lack of conviction or bias rather than a commitment to neutrality.
 Such